Skip to main content

 Listening In

-From April to June 2025, Music Australia is releasing a series of three reports on Australians’ engagement with music.
-The series is titled Listening In.
+Released by Music Australia in 2025, Listening In is a series of three research reports on Australians’ engagement with music.

-Listening In will provide critical information to inform Music Australia’s work and valuable intelligence for the sector as it seeks to enhance local audience engagement.
+Listening In provides critical information to inform Music Australia’s work and valuable intelligence for the sector as it seeks to enhance local audience engagement.
 It will also inform government policy that aims to support the Australian music industry.

 Listening In: Insights on live music attendance